human-internet/humanid-weblogin/contribution-guide.md

 * Submitting a fix
 * Proposing new features
 * Becoming a maintainer

-(may need developers to contribute to the guide)

 ## What to know when contributing:
 * Intro to humanID